-- 1. All referrals that have substantiated allegations of abuse and neglect but are not receiving ongoing CFS case management that are downgraded to Path 2. - 2.
-Path 2 families which have been defined as all referrals with children ages 0-5 (excluding Emergencies). - 3.
-Path 1 families.
+- 1. Path 2 families which have been defined as all referrals with victim children ages 0-5 (excluding Emergencies). - 2.
+Path 1 families with victim children ages 0-5.

 Path 2 families will have priority over Path 1 families.
 If case load permits, Path 1 families will receive the same level of case management service.